ltrr-arizona-edu/burnr/README.md

 Please file bugs in the [bug
 tracker](https://github.com/ltrr-arizona-edu/burnr/issues).

 Want to contribute?
-Great!
+Great\!
 We’re following [Hadley’s packaging workflow](https://r-pkgs.org/) and [style guide](https://style.tidyverse.org/).
 Fork away.

-If you’re not a developer, don’t worry!
+If you’re not a developer, don’t worry\!
 We also welcome help with documentation and tutorials.